eoricard/hetero-core/README.md

 # hetero-core
-simulations of hetero-core fiber sensor
+This repository allows reproduce the graps, and exploration of the interference in a hetero-core fiber